off-by-some/contrakit/docs/paper/definitions/1_basic_definitions.md

 Here $\Delta(\mathcal{O}_c)$ means the set of all probability distributions over $\mathcal{O}_c$.

+Put differently—this captures the essence.

 **Important note**: We don't require that measurements in overlapping contexts are consistent with each other.
 This means the same observable might give different results when measured in different combinations with others.

-The frame-independent set (defined below) serves as our baseline regardless of this consistency.
+And the frame-independent set (defined below) serves as our baseline regardless of this consistency.

 **Python example:**
 ```python